FormerLurker/Octolapse/README.md

 Octolapse is made for making stabilized timelapses of your prints.
 No more jerky movies, and no custom gcode/bash scripts required!
 Every effort has been made to maintain print quality when using Octolapse, and it's extremely configurable.

-Octolapse monitors the gcode sent to your printer and takes snapshots either at height increments/layer changes, after a period of time has elapsed, when certain gcodes are detected, or a combination of the three.
+Octolapse monitors the gcode sent to your printer from Octoprint while printing locally (does not currently work when printing from the SD card), and takes snapshots either at height increments/layer changes, after a period of time has elapsed, when certain gcodes are detected, or a combination of the three.
 Octolapse monitors the position of each axis and attempts to determine the extruder state in order to detect the optimal time to take a snapshot.

 Once it's time to take a snapshot, Octolapse optionally ensures that the extruder is retracted, and then makes a zhop, if possible, in order to reduce stringing and oozing.
 It then pauses the print and sends commands to move the extruder and bed to the proper positions.
 It then takes a snapshot and returns to the previous position and continues printing.